-- 11) REPLACE LOSSES: Inform CA of any plants which are dead or dying and obtain instructions for replacement.
+- 12) REPLACE LOSSES: To be undertaken annually during the establishment maintenance period in early September of each year following completion of the initial planting.
+Inform CA of any plants which are dead or dying and obtain instructions for replacement.
 Replacements to be the same species and of a comparable size with the surrounding plants (where practical to do so) or default to original specification (if site constraints reduce viability of planting larger nursery stock).
 Additional watering and fertiliser applications are to be undertaken, sufficient to ensure successful establishment.
-Do not undertake replacement planting in periods of drought or out of season. - 12) WATER TO FIELD CAPACITY: Water as necessary to field capacity to ensure the continued thriving of all planting. - 13) LITTER REMOVAL AND CLEANLINESS: Collect and remove all extraneous rubbish detrimental to the appearance of the site, including paper, packaging materials, bottles, cans, and similar debris from all planted and grassed areas, particularly immediately prior to mowing and/or strimming grass.
-Keep footpaths and kerb lines clear of leaves, litter, clippings and grass cuttings, following any operation that produces such debris. - 14) REMOVE STAKES, TIES AND SHELTERS/GUARDS: Once plants have successfully established with firm root support and no indications of movement around the root ball, remove the stake, tie and guard from the tree.
+Do not undertake replacement planting in periods of drought or out of season. - 13) WATER TO FIELD CAPACITY: Water as necessary to field capacity to ensure the continued thriving of all planting. - 14) LITTER REMOVAL AND CLEANLINESS: Collect and remove all extraneous rubbish detrimental to the appearance of the site, including paper, packaging materials, bottles, cans, and similar debris from all planted and grassed areas, particularly immediately prior to mowing and/or strimming grass.
+Keep footpaths and kerb lines clear of leaves, litter, clippings and grass cuttings, following any operation that produces such debris. - 15) REMOVE STAKES, TIES AND SHELTERS/GUARDS: Once plants have successfully established with firm root support and no indications of movement around the root ball, remove the stake, tie and guard from the tree.
 Bear in mind individual plants may not develop at the same rate and each plant should be checked independently before removing support.

-At the end of the 1 year establishment period, the EA will transfer management responsibilities to the landowner.
-Shrub control will continue biennially in February, in accordance with item 10 above.
+Timings

-Timings Bare root stock planted November until the end of March while the plants are dormant.
-Check stakes, ties and guards - 3 per year February, June, October Straighten plants and refirm around roots - 2 per year Herbicide ring spraying.
-2 per year, April and August Hand weed around base of trees as necessary - 2 per year April and August.
+Bare root stock planted November until the end of March while the plants are dormant.

+Check stakes, ties and guards - 3 per year February, June, October

+Straighten plants and refirm around roots - 2 per year

+Weed control 3 per year.
+April, July and October

 Slow release fertiliser (year 2 and year 4).
+April

-April Remove damaged branches, growth, thin and prune.
+Remove damaged branches, growth, thin and prune.
 1 per year, February.

-Replace losses (first year only).
-November.
+Replace losses, November.

 Water to field capacity to ensure growth.
 As required.

 Litter removal and cleanliness - as required.

+Trim hedges (Shrub mix A) - September (once per year biennially once established).

+Remove shelters/guards and associated stakes and ties from plants and recycle, exact timing to be agreed.

-Trim hedges (Shrub mix A) - February (once per year biennially once established).
-Indicators of Success Shrub planting with dense foliage from base to top and a diverse mix of species (as near to the original specification as possible).
+Indicators of Success

+Shrub planting with dense foliage from base to top and a diverse mix of species (as near to the original specification as possible).
 Planting free of injurious weeds.

 BNG success criteria measured in year 15 against target condition.

-BNG Target Mixed Scrub Good (7 years).
-Poor condition achieved by year 1, moderate condition achieved by year 3.
-Good condition = Meets all of the 5 criteria, as defined in Crosher et al. 2019 with only minor variation.
-None of the indicators of poor condition are present.
-Personnel A suitability qualified Landscape Architect will inspect the hedgerows at the end of year 2 and 5 to confirm the management prescription have been followed.
+Monitoring and Personnel

+During the establishment maintenance period a suitability qualified Landscape Architect will inspect the planting annually as part of the September plant replacement count with the Contractor to confirm the management prescription has been followed.

+Check condition for satisfactory plant growth, identify the probable cause of unsatisfactory plant growth, the overall development of the mix with species success rates, (identify successful to less successful species) height of mix, structure of mix in terms of general position of species, and degree to which objectives are fulfilled.
+Weeds stakes/ties, tree/shrub shelters and guards to be checked.

+A suitably qualified ecologist will monitor the site every five years between years 5 and 15 to confirm the management has been carried out and the indicators of success have been achieved.
+Monitoring to be carried out in June/July.

+Recommendations for change in management or remedial action if required to be submitted to the CA.